PAST THESES: Check here the titles of some Master Theses by past students.

 Once agreed with the supervisor, the final and complete written thesis must be converted into a PDF file following the indications reported in the UniFI online application for graduation (check the “how to graduate” section on this website).
 An Abstract of the thesis must be also prepared.
 It will be uploaded separately from the full text, as indicated in the application.
 This operation will be done once agreed with the supervisor.

-As part of the online degree application procedure, it is mandatory to fill in the ALMA DEGREE questionnaire before graduate (Academic Senate Resolution dated 6 July 2016).
+As part of the online degree application procedure, it is mandatory to fill in the ALMALAUREA DEGREE questionnaire (Academic Senate Resolution dated 6 July 2016).
 This obligation is binding for the purpose of completing the application: if the questionnaire is not filled in the student will not be able to complete the application.
-You can find the link for the questionnaire on our personal webpage.
+You can find the link for the questionnaire on your personal webpage.

 The preparation of the thesis is made under the guidance of an academic supervisor, but it should be emphasised that the dissertation is entirely your own work: the responsibility for the quality and content of a dissertation is entirely that of yourself, the student.